PHY.K02UF Molecular and Solid State Physics

 The thermodynamic properties depend dramatically on the number of electrons in the primitive unit cell

-Consider an electron confined to a potential of the form,
+This is illustrated for an electron confined to a potential of the form,

 $$V(f_{\text{square}}(x) + f_{\text{square}}(y) + f_{\text{square}}(z)),$$